 The machine with no floor

 When you write a normal C++ program, you take an enormous amount of infrastructure for granted.
-Your compiler assumes there is an OS that will load your binary, set up your stack, initialize your heap, and hand you argc and argv.
+Your compiler assumes there is an OS that will load your code, set up your stack, initialize your heap, and hand you argc and argv.
 Your standard library assumes it can make system calls to allocate memory, write to files, and exit gracefully.
 Your linker assumes it is building something that fits into a well-defined executable format understood by a loader.

 When you write an operating system, none of this exists.
 You are the thing everything else depends on.